WAMAWAMA/WAMA_Modules/README.md

 ## 1. Installation
-Use the following command to install `wama_modules`
+ - Use the following command to install `wama_modules`
 ```
 pip install git+https://github.com/WAMAWAMA/wama_modules.git
 ```

  Or you can directly copy the `wama_modules` directory to use

----
+ - *Optional* : Highly recommended to install [`smp`](https://github.com/qubvel/segmentation_models.pytorch),
-Optional: Highly recommended to install [`smp`](https://github.com/qubvel/segmentation_models.pytorch), which contains many 2D networks that can be used with this  `wama_modules` library
+a 2D networks lib that can be used with this library

 Use the following command to install [`smp`](https://github.com/qubvel/segmentation_models.pytorch)
 ```